-The Justice Department did not provide further detail, but Congress was made aware of an investigation during a March report by the DOJ.
+Further details were not provided, but Congress was made aware of an investigation during a March report by the DOJ.

-“Because it is an active investigation, the department cannot provide any additional information at this time,” the department said Thursday
+“Because it is an active investigation, the department cannot provide any additional information at this time,” the DOJ said Thursday

 Two White men were charged with Till’s murder but were acquitted.